 '''

-module use /soft/modulefiles
+module load conda

-module load conda; conda activate
+conda activate base

 '''

 This also gives you access to machine-optimized packages such as mpi4py.

 To install further packages, including updating libEnsemble, you may either create a virtual environment on top of this (if just using pip install) or clone the base environment (if you need conda install).
 More details at Python for Polaris.